microchip-pic-avr-examples/avr64dd32-getting-started-with-usart-mplabx-mcc/README.md

 ## How to Program the Curiosity Nano Board

-This chapter shows how to use the MPLAB® X IDE to program an AVR® device with an Example_Project.X.
+This chapter shows how to use the MPLAB X IDE to program an AVR® device with an Example_Project.X.
 This can be applied to any other projects.

 - Connect the board to the PC

-- Open the Example_Project.X project in MPLAB® X IDE
+- Open the Example_Project.X project in MPLAB X IDE

 - Set the Example_Project.X project as main project